YITING-HSU/Humor-detection-with-TensorFlow/README.md

 **Part I : CNN model**

 Part I is the core of this project.
-The structure of this part follows the universal workflow of machine learning in Section 4.5 in Deep Learning with Python (Chollet, 2018).
+The structure of this part follows the universal workflow of machine learning in Section 4.5 in Deep Learning with Python.

 This part consists of five main sections: